 This guidebook is a living document and will be updated annually as needed.
 Links to information found on the internet or in another location in the manual are inserted throughout, therefore viewing the guidebook in an electronic format is most helpful for the user.
 Additionally, appendices are included to provide more detailed information on commonly asked questions and topics.
-Suggestions for information to include in future iterations of this document to help programs manage CDVSA funding, reporting requirements, compliance with state and federal regulations, etc. is appreciated.
+CDVSA welcomes feedback and suggestions for future iterations of this guidebook.
 Please contact your Program Coordinator with your comments and suggestions.